How to Turn a Bad Real Estate Investment Into a Good One

 Natural Disasters

 The cost of insurance will cut into your returns, so you should know how much to expect to pay.
-If your investment property is located in a high-risk area, i.e. prone to earthquakes, flooding, hurricanes, tornadoes, etc., insurance costs could be through the roof.
+Insurance costs could be through the roof if your investment property is located in a high-risk area, i.e., prone to earthquakes, flooding, hurricanes, tornadoes, etc..

-Smart Real Estate Investing – Turn a Bad Real Estate Investment Into a Good One
+Smart Real Estate Investing: Turning a Bad Real Estate Investment Into a Good One

 4 Real Estate Investment Rules

-To avoid finding yourself in a bad real estate investment, stick to these basic real estate investment rules.
+To avoid finding yourself stuck with a bad real estate investment, stick to these basic rules.

 4 Real Estate Investment Rules